Overview of Cyprus

 GDP: the US $23.967 billion (2021)

 According to an article published in the local European newspaper, the struggling economies were suggested to take lessons from Cyprus Island.
 This Mediterranean island's economy witnessed a speedy recovery in the past few months after being severely hit by the pandemic.
-The country's GDP is evaluated to be $23.967 billion (2021), and currently, it is growing at a rate of 3.02% and is predicted to increase up to 3.09% in the coming year.
+The country's GDP is expected to reach 29.15 billion USD by the end of 2023, and currently, it is growing at a rate of 3.02% and is predicted to increase up to 3.09% in the coming year.
 Apart from this, the unemployment rate is also predicted to decrease gradually.

 Cyprus has an open, free-market, and service-based economy.
 The country's geographical location is considered as a bridge between the east and the west, the evidence of which is the presence of a sizable English-speaking community, world-class infrastructure, robust telecommunication services, and several other facilities.
 Post-independence, Cyprus built a successful independent economy that is growing fast and promises permanent and better employment opportunities.